cedlemo/ctypes-stubs-generation-notes/README.md

 - constants

 In order to be able to circumvent thoses limitations, there is the Cstubs module of Ctypes.

+I write those notes because I didn't find easy to use the Cstubs module and I have not found any documentation on how to use it with dune.
+I first describe the steps in the default example [cstubs_structs](https://github.com/ocamllabs/ocaml-ctypes/blob/master/examples/cstubs_structs) from the git repository of Ctypes, then I explain how to build it with dune.

+In the second part I explain how to use the Cstubs enum bindings generator for the GObject-Introspection library and how to build those bindings with dune.
+Even if you have no interest in this library, this example shows how to discover and use the compile flags for all the involved build steps.

 ## 1 The default example